Vyral/nick-shivers/_posts/2020-07-27-is-now-a-good-time-to-buy-a-house.md

 ---
 layout: post
-title: 'Q: Is Now a Good Time to Buy a House?'
+title: Is Now a Good Time to Buy a House?
 date: 2020-07-27 15:33:37
 tags:
   - Home Buyer Tips